ibm-cloud-docs/resiliency/example-icd-dr-design.md

 The mechanics of this design is simple. {{site.data.keyword.cloud_notm}} Databases automatically takes a backup of your instances every day.
 These backups are placed into a cross-regional COS bucket, enabling the backup to be accessed in at least two other regions.

+To understand the location of stored backups that are created for instances in different regions, see [Managing Cloud Database backups - Backup Locations](/docs/cloud-databases?topic=cloud-databases-dashboard-backups&interface=ui#backup-locations).

 This provides a daily backup, which is restorable in a second region in the event of a disaster, providing a restore point to within 24 hours of the disaster.
 If a lower restore point is required, then optionally, you can take on demand backups of your instances.

-The following databases provide Point-In-Time Recovery, by having thier transaction logs continuously backed up:
+The following databases provide Point-In-Time Recovery, by having their transaction logs continuously backed up:

 * {{site.data.keyword.cloud_notm}} Databases for PostgreSQL
 * {{site.data.keyword.cloud_notm}} Databases for MongoDB